pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 the broad stroke of our own opinion, we are making every effort to base our opinion on sound reasoning and common sense.
 In many cases, these vignettes are the first foray onto a topic and they most definitely should _not_ be viewed as the last word on any.
-They do not reflect any formal process of consensus, though we hope that they may be stepping stones that lead in that direction.
+They are our own thoughts and do not reflect any formal process of consensus, though we hope that they may be stepping stones that lead in that direction.
 The intent is to raise questions, open the discussion, and broaden our collective horizons, with the hope that through this exercise, we can come to some understanding as to which questions we need to be asking, and, not any less important, how best to find answers to those questions.

 I close with the words of Thomas Paine, who said "that the greatest forces that can be brought into the field of revolutions, are reason and common interest.
-Where these can have the opportunity of acting, opposition dies with fear, or crumbles away by conviction."[^paine] As with the crumbling of the Berlin Wall, it is my hope that the walls that currently isolate us in our own knowledge cultivation and practice will crumble.
+Where these can have the opportunity of acting, opposition dies with fear, or crumbles away by conviction."[^paine] As with the crumbling of the Berlin Wall, the walls that currently isolate us in our own knowledge cultivation and practice will crumble.
 It is my hope that these vignettes can accelerate the crumbling; that they can eat through the barriers between us like acid;[^thierry_noir] that the real issues will surface; and that we can see what is really at stake here and what needs to be done about it.
 Let us see these walls for what they really are: relics from [an age of cognitive enclosures][opening knowledge].
 Let us realize that the opposition is not the publishers or any other popular scapegoat, but is rooted in our own selves and